You want to write a memoir, a goal that’s been nagging at you for weeks, months, maybe longer. You keep starting. Then

 Exactly how we work together will depend on where you are in your writing journey.
 Here are four options:

-1. Daylong Intensives for Clarity and Momentum—You want to write a book but you’re not sure of the focus, the audience, the structure, or how to make people care about your work.
+1. Brainstorming and Strategy Intensives for Clarity and Momentum—You want to write a book but you’re not sure of the focus, the audience, the structure, or how to make people care about your work.
 What you DO know is that you’re confused and desperate to get started.
 Sound familiar?
-If so, I offer daylong (or more) intensives wherein you and I can roll up our sleeves, brainstorm your project, find answers to your questions, and create a roadmap for your writing.
+If so, I offer brainstorming and strategy intensives wherein you and I can roll up our sleeves, brainstorm your project, find answers to your questions, and create a roadmap for your writing.
 Most clients come away from intensives with a preliminary table of contents, a list of content areas/research/stories to include, and a strategy for getting the writing done.
 If you’d like to learn more, shoot me an email describing your project and let’s schedule a time to talk.
-Note: Because of the pandemic, I’m now offering intensives online through videoconference, as well as in person in my office in Boulder, Colorado.
+Note: Because of the pandemic, I’m now offering intensives online through Zoom calls.
+The typical intensive takes place over two half days.

 2. Ongoing Coaching for Feedback and Accountability—You’re ready to start writing in earnest (perhaps you’ve even started) and you’d like a thought partner—someone to hold your hand, hold you accountable, give you feedback, teach you about craft, and with whom you can discuss big ideas and deeper themes.
 If this sounds like you, shoot me an email describing your book and writing background and let’s schedule a time to talk.I offer six-month coaching packages of various levels depending on how often you’d like to meet andhow many pages you anticipate producing.
 True fact: More than 65 percent of clients who sign up for coaching with the goal of producing a complete first draft (or a polished book proposal) in six months succeed!